 Some entry-level courses are only 5 units (which take a lot less time to complete!), while some require up to 18 units, it all depends on your state or territory of operation.

-If you’re not sure which course you are required to complete, see this guide here.
+If you’re not sure which course you are required to complete, see our free real estate career pathfinder tool.

 We give an average completion duration range for all our real estate courses, which can be found on each course page on our website.